 The graph below shows how there is generally an inverse relationship between the U.S. dollar and the gold and oil commodities.
 Some commodities differentiate based on from where they’re supplied, such as West Texas Crude vs. London Brent Crude.
 Commodities also play into inflation as they are direct input costs for many industries and uses, such as steel for buildings and gas for cars.

 As the cost of commodities rise, consumers spend more money to buy the same amount of the commodity, leaving them with less to purchase other goods and services.

-Commodities offer a unique way to invest in assets other than stocks.
-Though prices on commodities can be relatively stable for long periods of time, technological advances like fracking for oil can cause quick changes in the price of a commodity.
+Commodities offer a unique way to invest in an asset class other than stocks.
+Though commodity prices can be relatively stable for long periods of time, technological advances like fracking for oil can cause quick changes in the price of a commodity.
 Additionally, commodities can be influenced by natural events and supply disruptions.

 IQcent is an all-in-one trading platform with the capacity to help you trade crypto, other digital assets, indices, stocks, commodity investing etc. This platform serves as a powerful took for international traders who want to diversify their portfolios and make it easier to gain access to a range of financial markets.
 Because it offers access to commodities, you can further expand your portfolio beyond the range of other online brokerage account options.

 With IQcent, you also get:

 - A massive array of tradable assets

 - Multiple (and instant) funding options